I’m going to begin by making three statements:

 The most effective method for Pro-Lifers to reduce the number of abortions in the United States is to create programs that will support single mothers, and that will reduce the economic burden of childbirth.
-Government-subsidized daycare for all would be one tremendous stride forward, but if one believes in charity more than government, there exist several charitable organizations with the same goals.
-Additionally, charity begins at home; if evangelical Christians want to oppose abortion, they should consider adoption — possibly including underwriting the pregnancy and childbirth costs of the prospective mother.
+Government-subsidized daycare for all would be one tremendous stride forward, but if one believes in charity more than government, there exist several non-profits with the same goals, and they need your money.
+And, since charity begins at home, if evangelical Christians want to oppose abortion they should consider adoption — including underwriting the pregnancy and childbirth costs of the prospective mother.
 As the saying goes, Put your money where your mouth is.

 It’s worth mentioning here that sex education prevents teen pregnancy, as does free access to birth control.
 Abstinence-only programs don’t work very well at all; it turns out that most teenagers will have sex whether or not they’re told it’s wrong.
 Free birth control has been shown to be extremely effective, and there are several forms that are acceptable to most organized faiths.
 Whether or not you approve morally, the numbers don’t lie.

 If you’re Pro-Choice, you’ll still be in favor of several of these programs; the continued success of organizations like Planned Parenthood demonstrates this.
 Again, I’d mention government-subsidized daycare and other initiatives designed to ease the economic stress of childbirth; after all, it’s not a choice if you’re only allowed to say “no”.
 If the religious want to pitch in, let them and don’t condemn; if they want to do their own thing, that’s fine too.